strike65/SwiftyStats/README.md

 # SSExamine
 This is the central class.
 SSExamine objects encapsulate your data and delivers various statistics.
-To initialise a new instance follow the steps below.
+To initialize a new instance follow the steps below.

 ```Swift